electron/electron/docs/api/webview-tag.md

 <webview src="http://www.google.com/" nodeintegration></webview>
 ```

-A `Boolean`.
+A `boolean`.
 When this attribute is present the guest page in `webview` will have node
 integration and can use node APIs like `require` and `process` to access low
 level system resources.
 Node integration is disabled by default in the guest
 page.